-Alex is a former competitive tennis player, collegiate varsity soccer player, and 5 handicap golfer.
+Alex is a former competitive tennis player, collegiate varsity soccer player, and 4 handicap golfer.
 His competitive spirit is engaged for each of his clients, and he takes their success personally.

-The essays then map to these critical stories and insights.
+The essays map to these critical stories and insights.
 The resume, interviewing strategy, and recommendation letters will all complement this overall positioning, so the MBA programs see an inspiring, consistent person and not a simple aggregate of test scores, GPAs, and job descriptions.

-Beyond the acceptances, Alex’s approach often creates better writers, more confident interviewers, and MBA students who have a better sense of their career paths.
+Beyond the acceptances, Alex’s approach often creates better writers, more confident interviewers, and MBA students who have a better sense of their eventual career paths.
 Alex is a real New Yorker, relentless about results, and demanding of his clients.